Skip to Content

 There are a number of undergraduate degrees that a student can obtain to be eligible for a physical therapist program.
 The best advice is to follow your area of interest.
 No one major is looked upon more favorably than another.
 At The University of Iowa, the most popular undergraduate majors of pre-PT students are Human Physiology, Biology, and Psychology.

 Some preference is given to Iowa residents.
 Once invited for a personal interview residents and nonresidents have an equal chance for acceptance.
-In 2014 we offered admission to 11 nonresidents.
-Five (5) accepted and enrolled.
+In 2016 we offered admission to 18 nonresidents.
+Eleven (11) accepted and enrolled.

 No, the emphasis in entry level education is on training a generalist in practice.
 However, an introduction to the specialty areas is available during clinical internships.
 Formal certification as a clinical specialist requires clinical experience as a physical therapist and the passing of a specialist certification examination.
 Clinical specialty areas in physical therapy are: orthopaedics, geriatrics, sports, neurologic, pediatrics, cardiopulmonary, clinical electrophysiologic, and women's health.